 Honeymoon photoshoot in a magical Venice

 Honeymoon in Venice is something you will always remember.
 A couples photoshoot to celebrate the occasion is a great idea!
-Especially if you have been waiting a long time for this trip, and you want to bring some memories home with you.
+Especially if you have been waiting a long time for this trip, and you want to bring some of those memories home with you.

 Mo and Note are a beautiful couple from Thailand who got married almost a year ago.
 At that time they couldn’t go on a proper honeymoon: Note is a soldier for the King of Thailand, and he didn’t have a lot of time to travel.
 When they finally decided to do it, they chose southern Europe and Italy was the destination they were dreaming about.
 They saw a lot of Switzerland and northern Italy in just a couple of weeks: the Dolomites, Verona, and finally Venice.
 Venice was the perfect location for a honeymoon photography session.